Get the most out your Mac this semester with our top desktop picks

 Cons:

-- Still a 4K monitor
+- It's a tad expensive

-In late 2018, Apple released the fourth-generation Mac mini, nearly four years after the last model was revealed.
-The least expensive model offers a 3.6GHz quad-core 8th-generation Intel Core i3 processor with 8GB 2666MHz DDR4 memory, and 128GB PCIe-based SSD storage, while the more expensive version starts with a 3.0GHz 6-core 8th-generation Intel Core i5 processor and 256GB PCIe-based SSD storage.
+The entry-level Mac mini comes with a 3.6GHz quad-core 8th-generation Intel Core i3 processor with 8GB 2666MHz DDR4 memory.
+In addition, you'll find an Intel UHD Graphics 630 card and 256GB PCIe-based SSD storage inside.

 If you're looking at a Mac mini, you are already aware that you need to add a monitor, keyboard, and mouse.
-In that situation, we (once again) recommend upgrading the memory from the minimum.
+We recommend upgrading the memory from the minimum.
 Ideally, you should start with the more expensive version, if only because you'll get more storage.

 Pros: